tarantool/doc/doc/getting_started/using_package_manager.rst

 .. code-block:: console

-    $ # if you downloaded a binary with apt-get or yum, say this:
+    $ # if you downloaded a package with apt-get or yum, say this:
     $ /usr/bin/tarantool
-    $ # if you downloaded and untarred a binary tarball to ~/tarantool, say this:
+    $ # if you downloaded and untarred a package tarball to ~/tarantool, say this:
     $ ~/tarantool/bin/tarantool

 Tarantool starts in the interactive mode and displays a prompt: